seabird86/profile/public/blog/angular/ngx-markdown.md

 date: 2025-05-02
 readingTime: 10 min read
 tags: [Angular, Typescript, Ngx-markdown, Marked, Front-matter]
-summary: Ngx-markdown doesn't support markdown metadata.
-Using hook to extract and display the metadata such as readingTime, title, date.
+summary: Play markdown metadata with Ngx-markdown
 image: ngx-markdown.png
 ---

 ## 1. Purpose

 As an angular developer, I would like to display a markdown file as a blog page by using ngx-markdown <https://www.npmjs.com/package/ngx-markdown>.
-However, this library doesn't support metadata.
+However, this library doesn't support metadata directly.
 So, we can use front-matter in order to extract as well as hook to display the metadata in a blog page.

 An example of markdown metadata is: